Farmanmann/NLP-Article-Extractor/README.md

 ## Project Structure

-The project consists of three main scripts:
+The project consists of four main scripts:
+- `wayback_fetcher.py`: Creates a list of links that extractable
-- `articleDownloader.py`: Downloads article HTML from the website
+- `articleDownloader.py`: Downloads article HTML from the given list
 - `textExtracter.py`: Extracts clean text content from HTML files
 - `format_text.py`: Formats and segments the extracted text